types of estrogen

 Mast Cells, Progesterone, Estrogen and Histamine

 Your mast cells are part of your immune system.
-What’s interesting is your immune and hormone systems are strongly interlinked.
+And your immune and hormone systems are deeply interconnected.
+That means your hormones can directly affect your mast cells.

-This means your hormones can affect your mast cells.
-In fact, the mast cells have receptors on them for both progesterone and estrogen.
+In fact, mast cells have receptors on them for both progesterone and estrogen.
+So, when those hormones are out of balance, your mast cells respond in kind.

 Estrogen and Histamine Intolerance